JavaScript badge

 Rename the commit to Create first and second file, then finish the rebase.
 That’s it!
 Run git log and see how the first two commits got squashed together.

-We open up the tool just like last time, change pick to edit for the commit we’re going to split.
-Now, however, what we’re going to do is run git reset HEAD^, which resets the commit to the one right before HEAD.
-This allows us to add the files individually, add, and commit them individually.
+We can open up the tool just like last time, change pick to edit for the commit we’re going to split.
+But instead, what we’re going to do is run git reset HEAD~, which resets the commit to the one right before HEAD.
+This allows us to add the files individually and commit them individually.
 All together it would look something like this:

 Let’s start by looking a bit closer at what happened here.
 When you ran git reset, you reset the current branch by pointing HEAD at the commit right before it.
 At the same time, git reset also updated the index (the staging area) with the contents of wherever HEAD is now pointed.
 So our staging area was also reset to what it was at the prior commit - which is great - because this allowed us to add and commit both files separately.